About the Severe (Third and Fourth Degree) Perineal Tears Clinical Care Standard

 Recent public consultation

-The draft CCS was released for public consultation in October 2019 and the Commission will incorporate feedback received in the final version, which is due for completion in mid-2020.
+The draft CCS was released for public consultation in October 2019 and the Commission will incorporate feedback received in the final version, which is due for release in late 2020.

 Description of perineal tears